As an independent insurance broker Alberta, Bow Valley Insurance of Calgary can help Alberta drivers save money on their coverage.

 According to Alberta Transportation, speeding is by far the most common traffic offence in the province.
 While wholly unsurprising, given the vast distances we drive at times, what is something of a shock is the rate at which male teen drivers rack up speeding tickets.

 We certainly aren’t indicting all teenaged male drivers, but statistics show that male drivers aged 21-24 get caught speeding the most, and the most incorrigible speeders had three or more speeding offences in the prior three years, meaning that many started habitually speeding as teenagers.
-It is never too early to instill good driving habits.
+It is never too early to instil good driving habits.